 Embryo growth in natural conditions

 Embryo growth in the soil was recorded for three population representing the southern (CHO), middle (Wakehurst Place, UK, “WAK”) and northern (Bergen, Norway, “BER”) distribution of the species.
 The experiment was replicated in two locations where Conopodium majus naturally occurs: at Wakehurst Place, England (site of collection of the “WAK” population); and in a meadow on the periphery of Bergen, Norway (close to the site of collection of the “BER” population).
 Sixteen subsamples of 20 seeds for each population and experimental site were mixed with 20 g of soil collected at the site and passed through a 3 mm sieve.
 Seeds and soil were placed in mesh net bags and buried at a depth of 5 cm.
 A datalogger that recorded soil temperature every 30 min was placed in each location (Tinytag View 2, Gemini Dataloggers Ltd., Chichester.
 UK and EasyLog USB-2, Lascar Electronics, in Norway).
 The seeds were buried in England on 1st September 2016 and in Norway on 14th September 2016.
 Every 14 days a bag for each population was retrieved and the soil washed.
-Seed bags buried in Norway were shipped to England for measurements.
+Seed bags buried in Norway were shipped to England for measurements within a week of retrieval.
 All the seeds retrieved were prepared for TZ staining and their embryo and endosperm lengths measured.
 It was easiest to measure the seeds when most of the seeds were not germinated.
 With an increasing number of germinated seeds and seedlings, the number of empty seed coats left in the soil bags made it difficult to distinguish between mouldy or germinated seeds.
 At this point, the experiment was terminated, representing nine measurements in Norway and thirteen in England.

 Validation of the thermal time model with field data

 To compare the embryo growth predicted by the thermal time model with embryo growth in natural conditions, embryo growth in the field sites was plotted against time.
-A logistic regression was fitted to these curves, and from the equations, the tr to reach every decile of relative embryo growth was calculated.
-The units of thermal time required by each population to reach every tr during the field experiment were calculated for both field locations using the data recorded by the loggers.
+A logistic regression was fitted to these curves, and from the equations, the t to reach every decile of relative embryo growth was calculated.
+The units of thermal time required by each population to reach every t during the field experiment were calculated for both field locations using the data recorded by the loggers.
 To account for every temperature fluctuation during the day, the thermal time was expressed in “°C 30 min” and the heat accumulated by the seed was calculated for every 30 min temperature record.
 The difference (ΔT) between each temperature record and the population To (averaged between deciles) was summed.
 When the temperature was higher than the mean Tc or lower than the mean Tb the heat accumulated was considered = 0 and the difference (ΔT) between each temperature record and the To was summed.

-The time necessary in the field to accumulate enough heat to reach the thermal time necessary for each tr was compared with the tr estimated from the embryo growth data.
-The time (in days) needed to sum enough heat to reach the θTb and θTc calculated in the model, for each tr decile (tr model) in each population was compared with the time needed by each population to reach the same decile of relative embryo growth in the field (tr field).
-These estimates were then graphically compared expressing the different tr in function of E:E.
+The time necessary in the field to accumulate enough heat to reach the thermal time necessary for each t was compared with the t estimated from the embryo growth data.
+The time (in days) needed to sum enough heat to reach the θTb and θTc calculated in the model, for each t decile ( t model) in each population was compared with the time needed by each population to reach the same decile of relative embryo growth in the field ( t field).
+These estimates were then graphically compared expressing the different t in function of E:E.

 Relationship between embryo growth and germination